PaloAltoNetworks/terraform-aws-vmseries-modules/examples/vmseries_standalone/README.md

 ---
 show_in_hub: false
 ---
-# Palo Alto Networks VM-Series NGFW Module Example for AWS Cloud
+# Palo Alto Networks VM-Series example

-A Terraform module example for deploying a VM-Series NGFW in AWS Cloud using the [User Data](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/choose-a-bootstrap-method.html#idf6412176-e973-488e-9d7a-c568fe1e33a9_id3433e9c0-a589-40d5-b0bd-4bc42234aa0f) bootstrap method.
+A Terraform example for deploying a one or more instances of VM-Series in one or more VPCs in AWS Cloud using the [User Data](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall/choose-a-bootstrap-method) bootstrap method.

 This example can be used to familarize oneself with both the VM-Series NGFW  and Terraform - it creates a single instance of virtualized firewall in a Security VPC with a management-only interface and lacks any traffic inspection.

-For a more complex scenario of using the `vmseries` module - including traffic inspection, check the rest of our [Examples](https://github.com/PaloAltoNetworks/terraform-aws-vmseries-modules/tree/develop/examples).
+For a more complex scenario of using the `vmseries` module - including traffic inspection, check the rest of our [Examples](https://github.com/PaloAltoNetworks/terraform-aws-vmseries-modules/tree/main/examples).

-**NOTE:**
+**NOTE 1:**
+VM-Series will take a serveral minutes to bootup during the initial setup.

+**NOTE 2:**
 The Security Group attached to the Management interface uses an inbound rule allowing traffic to port `22` and `443` from `0.0.0.0/0`, which means that SSH and HTTP access to the NFGW is possible from all over the Internet.
 You should update the Security Group rules and limit access to the Management interface, for example - to only the public IP address from which you will connect to VM-Series.

 ## Topology